 Ideas for Haiku Poems

 Haiku is a traditional Japanese poetry form from the thirteenth century.
-Back then, what we now know as haiku were the first few lines of longer collaborative poems, called renga.
+Back then, what we now know as modern haiku were the first few lines of longer collaborative poems, called renga.
 Many false starts to the first stanzas of renga, known as hokku, were set aside, unused, but by the turn of the 20th century, the Japanese recognized these pieces as a form all their own, dubbing them haiku.
-A handful of ideas have been favored by poets for centuries to help you write a haiku of your own.
+A handful of ideas have been favored by poets for centuries, and we've gathered a few here to help you write a your own haiku.

 Stir up the Senses